Karnataka High Court

 The High Court of Karnataka (IAST: Karnāṭaka Ućća Nyāyālaya, commonly referred to as the Karnataka High Court and formerly known as the Mysore High Court, is the highest judicial authority of the Indian state of Karnataka.
-The court's principal bench is located in Bengaluru, the capital city of Karnataka, with additional benches in Hubballi-Dharwada and Kalaburagi.
+The court's principal bench is located in Bengaluru, the capital city of Karnataka, with additional benches in Hubballi-Dharwad and Kalaburagi.
 In Bengaluru, the High Court operates from a red-painted brick building known as the Attara Kacheri, located opposite the Vidhana Soudha, the seat of the Karnataka Legislature.

 Composition

 The High Court is composed of the Chief Justice of Karnataka and other judges, who are appointed by the President of India.
 As of February 2022, there are 45 judges in the High Court, against a sanctioned maximum strength of 62.
 Valluri Kameswar Rao has been the Acting Chief Justice since 30 May 2025.

 Powers and jurisdiction

 The High Court is the highest judicial authority within the State of Karnataka.
 It has superintendence over all courts and tribunals, such as district courts, operating within Karnataka, except those of the armed forces.
 Appeals against judgments of lower courts, such as district-level civil and sessions courts, are heard in the High Court.
 Appeals against judgments of the High Court are heard by the Supreme Court of India.

 The High Court is a court of record and has the authority to prosecute for contempt of itself.

-The Karnataka High Court has one permanent bench each at Hubballi-Dharwada and Kalaburagi.
-The permanent bench at Hubballi-Dharwada became operational on 24 August 2013, and the Kalaburagi bench became operational on 31 August 2013.
+The Karnataka High Court has permanent benches at Hubballi-Dharwada (operational on 24 August 2013) and Kalaburagi (operational on 31 August 2013).
 Prior to the establishment of permanent benches, Hubballi-Dharwada and Kalaburagi had circuit benches of Karnataka High Court starting in 2008.
 The Hubballi-Dharwada bench was inaugurated by then Chief Justice of India K.G.
 Balakrishnan on 4 July 2008 and became operational on 7 July 2008.